 Google review cleanup

 We’ve organised the following list in order of clinics with the most to least reviews in order to give you a summary.
 The review rating you’ll see below is our ‘cleaned up’ review summary.
 We’ve gone through each review and removed the spammy ones to give you a more truthful view of each clinic.
-Spammy has been defined as reviews by an individual with only one review lifetime and no comments.
+Spammy has been defined as reviews by an individual with only one review lifetime and/or no comments.

 If you’d like further information about each clinic, including actual patient reviews of people we’ve communicated with, we’ve done a more detailed analysis of each clinic in our detailed analysis section below.